nuru-nu/moyo/README.md

 pip install .
 ```

+## Running Default llm Vision Setup

+For the light weight default **llm Vision** setup launch script `./launch_llm_vision.sh`.
+This starts a tmux session with all necessary scripts.

+Go to <http://localhost:8081> for front end Web view.

+Go to <http://localhost:8082> for back end Web interface.

-## Running
+## Running Advanced Setup - Kinect setup required

-The sript `./launch.sh` starts a couple of programs that constitute the
+The script `./launch.sh` starts a couple of programs that constitute the
 different components of the installation.
 See the package pydoc for additional
 information.
 Then go to <http://localhost:8080>.